 As often happens when you’re me, I found myself in the Jordanian capital, Amman, one Sunday in September with nothing to do.
 I have a tendency to do this; I book group tours which start on, let’s say, a Monday, and rather than waste a weekend at home when I could be seeing the world, I head to my destination a day early.
 Anyway, I had a day to kill, and plans to explore Amman with a group the following day, so I looked for alternatives.
+There are some great options for day tours from Amman, so I was spoiled for choice.
 The Jordan desert castles were not something I knew anything about, but they are close to the capital and different from what was planned for the rest of the trip, so I signed myself up for a private day tour.

 I love to take private tours when I can afford it.
 Obviously I’m conscious of safety when I go off on my own, especially as a female (TripAdvisor reviews are my best friend!), but I have had some wonderful solo trips, and they are a great way to find out a little about daily life in the country through chatting to your guide.
 And today is no different; with only each other to talk to as we headed out of the city, my driver Ibrahim and I get to discussing family life in Jordan, his plans to move abroad, and the pitfalls and challenges for everyday Jordanians living in this country sandwiched between some of the most volatile nations in the Middle East.